Updated: 25.11.2025

 Plan in advance

-Succession planning is vital for any forward-thinking business.
-So, take time to define the business-critical roles you need succession plans for, perform risk assessments on key employees, and map out various scenarios for your company’s future.
-For a contingency plan, be thorough when identifying potential internal candidates and make sure you tailor their development plans to the roles you wish them to grow into.
+Succession planning is vital for any forward-thinking business, so take time to define the business-critical roles you need succession plans for, perform risk assessments on key employees, and map out various scenarios for your organisation’s future.

 Involve stakeholders

-It’s crucial to involve stakeholders throughout the business, including senior leadership, HR, training teams, and line management.
 This ensures that your succession plans are aligned with the day-to-day experiences of your employees, whether it’s their interactions with their manager or the project teams they’re invited to join.

 Communicate transparently

-Communication is vital within any organisation, especially when seeking long-term buy-in and engagement.
 Here are some tips to help you spread the message:

 • For candidates earmarked for succession plans: Actively listen to each person’s ambitions and goals to build trust and ensure their commitment to the programme and make their development a regular conversation point with their manager and within performance management.
 However, be sure to avoid over-promising regarding their progression, making it clear that future promotions are not guaranteed, but that potential opportunities exist.
 You can also highlight that the skills and experience they gain will benefit them in the future regardless.